New Water Future 2021

 Orange County Water District and the Orange County Sanitation District built a groundwater replenishment system, which is the world’s largest advanced water purification system for potable reuse.
 The system takes highly treated wastewater that normally would have been discharged into the Pacific Ocean and purifies it.
 The plant produces up to 100 million gallons per day of high-quality water that exceeds state and federal drinking water standards.

 San Diego approved an environmental impact report for the first phase of a recycling program in early 2018.
 It is a multi-year program that will provide one-third of San Diego’s water supply locally by 2035.
 The first phase is scheduled to come online in 2021 and will expand San Diego’s potable water production capacity by 30 million gallons per day, replacing the use of imported water.
+The city started accepting construction bids and other ancillary support bids in 2020.
+Overall, the project is expected to provide 1,000 green jobs, according to the mayor.
 Eventually, the program will recycle up to 83 million gallons of wastewater per day into high-quality drinking water.

+• Desalination of Water.
 Desalination of ocean and brackish groundwater is rapidly becoming a reality in California.
 According to the Department of Water Resources, 26 desalination plants were operating in California in 2013.
 Twenty of the plants desalt brackish groundwater and six plants desalt seawater.
 The largest ocean desalination plant in North America went online in Carlsbad, California in December 2015.
 The plant supplies 50 million gallons of drinking water to San Diego daily.
-Another large desalination plant designed by Poseidon should be coming online in Huntington Beach.
-It will produce 50 million gallons of drinking water to augment Orange County’s drinking water supplies.
+Another large desalination plant designed by Poseidon was to come online in Huntington Beach in 2019 but has been delayed by the State Water Resources Control Board.
+It is expected to produce 50 million gallons of drinking water to augment Orange County’s drinking water supplies.

 These plants have taken close to 20 years to make it through the permitting process, including environmental impact reports.
 During the last drought, coastal areas began to seriously investigate the possibilities of siting desalination plants to augment diminishing water supplies.

-Capturing stormwater runoff from impervious surfaces in urban and suburban areas like streets, sidewalks, rooftops, and parking lots is another way to increase water supply.
+• Capturing Stormwater Runoff.
+Capturing stormwater runoff from impervious surfaces in urban and suburban areas like streets, sidewalks, rooftops and parking lots is another way to increase water supply.
 Stormwater treated to reduce pollutants can be used to replenish groundwater aquifers or recycled for use in landscaping.

 New building techniques incorporate the use of low-impact designs that keep stormwater runoff rates and volumes as close to predevelopment rates as possible.
 Examples include the use of natural or manmade swales or green belts to allow stormwater to percolate into the ground; the use of permeable paving for streets, pedestrian pathways and driveways that allows for infiltration of fluids in the ground; and designs that incorporate rooftop systems to capture rainwater for landscaping.